top of page

 • Standard Certificate: This is for someone who does not interact with children directly, such as a security staff member.

-The above is how I understand ‘conflict of interest,’ and I have never had a problem with it.
-However, each school can decide the suitability of examiners in line with the exam board’s guidelines.
+Having said that, each school can decide the suitability of examiners in line with the exam board’s guidelines.

 Online Speaking Test